 The upcoming Windows 11 release has once again sparked the age-old debate about which version is superior.
 Of course, many people claim that Windows 7 is the best version ever and has the best performance.
 But is it still good for gaming?

-Overall, Windows 7 is still good for gaming, but newer versions of Windows still perform slightly better.
+Windows 7 is still good for gaming, but newer versions perform slightly better.
 The main difference is due to better software optimization.
 Games use more RAM and have more micro stutters on Windows 7.
 Also, some games won’t run on it at all.

 Learn more about gaming and general computer use on Windows 7 and see how it stacks up against Windows 10.
 Then, let’s get started so you can return to your gaming.

 Is Windows 7 Good for Gaming?

 Windows 7 is enough for gaming, especially if you prefer older games.
-Many old games experience compatibility issues on Windows 10.
+Many old games experience compatibility issues on 10.
 However, some newer games won’t run on 7, and DirectX 12 support is limited.

-Whatever your reason might be, you’re here and wondering if you can play the latest games on Windows 7.
+Whatever your reason, you’re here and wondering if you can play the latest games on Windows 7.

 You’ll be able to run 99.9% of the games released in the past few years without any issues.
 However, some titles like Forza Horizon 4 only work on Windows 10 because Microsoft decided to put it on the Microsoft Store.

-But Windows 7 is still better than Windows 8 and 8.1 for gaming.
+But Windows 7 is still better than 8 and 8.1 for gaming.
 A good example is that RTX 3000 series cards only have Windows 7 and 10 driver support.
 So, that means you can enjoy some of the most powerful graphics cards in the world on Windows 7.
 In addition, you won’t experience a lack of driver support, meaning your graphics card will run as intended.

 You won’t experience a significant decline in performance if you run Windows 7.
 The FPS is generally about the same, but you might experience more FPS drops.